Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs

-The difference in the gap depth can lead to a difference in the torques acting on the planet and thus for its migration behavior. \cite{Kanagawa2018} found that when the planet creates a gap deep enough ($\rm \Sigma_{min}/\Sigma_{unp} < 0.6$) then the total torque felt by the planet is proportional to the gap depth.
+The difference in the gap depth can lead to a difference in the torques acting on the planet and, thus, impacting its migration behavior. \cite{Kanagawa2018} found that when the planet creates a deep-enough gap ($\rm \Sigma_{min}/\Sigma_{unp} < 0.6$), then the total torque felt by the planet is proportional to the gap depth.
 Thus, the difference in gap depth between the accreting and the planet with fixed mass should lead to an equivalent difference in total torque.
 The difference in gap depth for $\rm m_p = 0.5 \; M_J$ is of about 24$\%$ while the difference in the total torques measured in our simulations is $\sim 17\%$.
-Using the approach by \cite{Kanagawa2018} regarding the migration behavior and comparing it to our simulations indicate a deviation of $25\%$ between the actually measured torques and the difference that should occur because of the difference in gap depth.
-This deviation might rely within the errorbars of the fit derived by \cite{Kanagawa2018}.
-On the other hand, for the more massive case plotted in figure \ref{accVsnonacc1.5}, the difference in gap depth is 38$\%$ and the difference in the total measured torques is $\sim 37\%$.
-Here the differences match and our simulations confirm the results from \cite{Kanagawa2018}.
+Using the approach by \cite{Kanagawa2018} regarding the migration behavior and comparing it to our simulations indicate a deviation of $25\%$ between the torques actually measured and the difference that should occur because of the difference in gap depth.
+This deviation might lie within the errorbars of the fit derived by \cite{Kanagawa2018}.
+On the other hand, for the more massive case plotted in Fig. \ref{accVsnonacc1.5}, the difference in gap depth is 38$\%$ and the difference in the total measured torques is $\sim 37\%$.
+Here, the differences match and our simulations confirm the results from \cite{Kanagawa2018}.
 Additional simulations with $\rm 1 \; M_J$ planets confirm this trend.
-Therefore the differences in torques between an accreting planet and a planet with fixed mass can be explained by their difference in gap depth, as long as the gap is deep enough.
+Therefore, the differences in torques between an accreting planet and a planet with fixed mass can be explained by their difference in gap depth, as long as the gap is deep enough.

 The difference in gap depth and shape will have an influence on the drift of dust particles in the disc.
-Observations \citep{Teague2018,Andrews2018} show very often rings and gaps in the dust profile of discs, which could be explained by the presence of planets \citep{Pinilla2012,Zhang2018}, which generate pressure bumps exterior to their orbits where dust can accumulate \citep{Paardekooper2006_dust}.
-We show on lower panels of figures \ref{accVSnonacc} and \ref{accVsnonacc1.5}, the pressure gradients obtained in the three different cases.
-As expected from the surface density profiles, the pressure gradients are too similar to show differences in observations.
+Observations \citep{Teague2018,Andrews2018} often show rings and gaps in the dust profile of discs, which could be explained by the presence of planets \citep{Pinilla2012,Zhang2018} that generate pressure bumps exterior to their orbits where dust can accumulate \citep{Paardekooper2006_dust}.
+We show in the lower panels of Figs. \ref{accVSnonacc} and \ref{accVsnonacc1.5} the pressure gradients obtained in the three different cases.
+As expected from the surface density profiles, the pressure gradients are too similar to display the differences seen through observation.